hbz/discourse-stopforumspam/README.md

 - **stopforumspam check ip:** Silence new user if IP is found in Stop Forum Spam database.

+- **stopforumspam minimum entries found:** User must appear in the Stop Forum Spam database at least this number of times.

 - **stopforumspam recheck users after hours:** Number of hours to wait before rechecking new users a second time to make sure they are still not in the Stop Forum Spam database.
 Set to 0 to disable recheck.

 **Note:** If you have more than one of these check settings enabled, the user will be deemed a spammer as soon as one of them is found in the Stop Forum Spam database.